Wasserstein-2 Generative Networks: Preliminaries

 In practice, both integrals are replaced by their Monte Carlo estimates over random mini-batches from $\mathbb{P}$ and $\mathbb{Q}$.
 Yet to compute the second integral, one needs to recover the inverse values of the current mapping $\nabla\psi_{\theta}$ for all $y\sim\mathbb{Q}$ in the mini batch.
 To do this, the following optimization sub-problem has to be solved

 for each $y\sim\mathbb{Q}$ in the mini batch.
-The optimization problem \eqref{y-inversion} is convex and very \textbf{complex}.
-It requires taking the gradient of $\psi_{\theta}$ which is in general a large neural network.
+The optimization problem \eqref{y-inversion} is convex but \textbf{complex} because it requires computing the gradient of $\psi_{\theta}$ multiple times.
+It is computationally costly since $\psi_{\theta}$ is in general a large neural network.
 Besides, during iterations over $\theta$, each time a new independent batch of samples arrives.
-This makes it impossible to use the information on the solution of \eqref{y-inversion} from the previous gradient step over $\theta$ in \eqref{base-w2-optimization}.
+This makes it hard to use the information on the solution of \eqref{y-inversion} from the previous gradient descent step over $\theta$ in \eqref{base-w2-optimization}.